 Here’s where you can find out all about events planned by the Hill 112 Memorial Foundation and how you can be part of the story.

-We’ll Meet Again 2024
+We’ll Meet Again 2025

 We’ve lined up a superb range of activities, events, attractions, stalls, trade stands music and dance.
 A licensed bar, street food and re-enactment groups will make this a fantastic weekend of forties fun, food and fizz.
-We are still keen to hear from traders and re-enactors – just email annette@thehill112.com or telephone 07540 374683 to find out more.
+We are still keen to hear from traders and re-enactors – just email Hill112bookingin@gmail.com or telephone Annette on 07540 374683 to find out more.

 Military Vehicle Convoy 2024